lahmizzar/WoWRareTracker/README.md

 # WoWRareTracker
 Track your char's rare kills by its QuestID.
-Currently working for Arathi Rares.
+Currently working for Arathi Rares (more coming soon).